jbranchaud/til/ruby/require-entire-gemfile-in-pry-session.md

 `Gemfile`?
 You can quickly require all the gems for your project using Bundler's `#require` method.

-Just require `bundler` itself and then execute `Bundler.requie`.
+Just require `bundler` itself and then execute `Bundler.require`.
 Everything will be loaded in.

 ```ruby